tonythor/python-cdk-demos/doc/amis_with_ssm_and_cloudwatch.md

 ```

 ## build your pipeline, test your instance

 1. Load the recipe in the pipelines console, look for "create a pipeline for this recipe".
 This section talks about that wizard.
     * when done, the output goes to your personal AMI's, like in launch instance -> My AMI's
     * also, sends logs and keystrokes to cloudwatch
     * also allows you to connect directly to box with `aws ssm start-session --target {running instance id}`
-    2. Setup SSM keystroke logging for all ECS instances:
+1. Setup SSM keystroke logging for all ECS instances:
-        Console -> AWS Systems Manager -> Cloudwatch Logging -> Enable and send to  /logging/sessionmanager-keystrokes
+    * Console -> AWS Systems Manager -> Cloudwatch Logging -> Enable and send to  /logging/sessionmanager-keystrokes
-    3. Create an IAM role with:
+1. Create an IAM role with:
     * S3 Full Access (or at least to the config file bucket)
     * CloudWatchAgentServerPolicy
      * AmazonSSMManagedInstanceCore
-    4. Go to EC2->Launch instance
+1. Go to EC2->Launch instance
     1. Pick you "my AMI"
     1. No key pair, you're going to use SSM to connect
     1. Set your private vpc and private subnet
     1. Security group doesn't need any permissions, should have no permissions
-        3. Go into "advacned advanced and apply the IAM role to it.
+    1. Go into "advacned advanced and apply the IAM role to it.
-    4. Connect to your instance and test
+1. Connect to your instance and test
-        * use ssm and start a sesson, make sure you can access.
+    * use ssm and start a session, make sure you can access.
     * verify keystroke logging
     * verify whatever log files from the host you are sending to cloudwatch

 * Note: if your logging doesn't start correctly, SSM into the box, run the "aws s3 cp logconfig.json" and amazon-cloudwatch-agent-ctl reinitialize bit.
 It whatever role built the image probaby didn't have permission to access your S3 bucket.